 The Living Collection contributes to the research and conservation mission of the Garden.
 Through public horticulture, the Living Collection also promotes the thoughtful utilization of our natural heritage.
 The Living Collection covers 86 acres housing over 2,000 accessions of plants native to California and Baja.
 Those accessions represent 1,200 taxa, different kinds of plants, including 750 species.

 The primary function of RSABG's Seed Program is the curation and management of the Garden's extensive seed collection.
-The collection is comprised of over 4,000 accessions representing more than 1,600 California native plant species and cultivars.
+The collection is comprised of over 4,900 accessions representing over 2,100 California native plant species and cultivars.